 The Authority's retirement plan is a defined contribution plan, which provides benefits at retirement for all full-time employees who work thirty-five hours or more per week, are at least twenty-one years of age and have performed one year of service.
 The Authority contributes an amount equal to five percent of the annual gross salary of the covered employees.
 Employees can also contribute an amount not to exceed ten percent of their salary.
-Contributions made by the Authority and employees for year ending December 31, 2017 and 2016 were \$13,736 and \$13,127, respectively.
+Contributions made by the Authority and employees for year ended December 31, 2018 and 2017 were \$13,971 and \$13,736, respectively.